davideicardi/sample-python-multi-packages/README.md

 - create packages (useful to deploy lambdas...)
 - install dev requirements (like pylint)
 - pylint
-- TODO force to be in venv
+- force to be in virtual environment
 - TODO include in packages also dependencies

 ## Usage